 5. Scheme enforcement and review

 Following the scheme becoming operational, we continue to issue permits and manage the enforcement of the scheme.

 New schemes are generally reviewed within the first 12 months.
 This work is not carried out as a formal public consultation and is completed working with residents and the local county councillor.
 Any amendments to the scheme that occur as a result of the review will be proposed as part of a statutory consultation.

 There are no consultations on Resident Parking Schemes at present.

 Schemes at the installation stage

-Schemes that have received final approval from the Cambridge City Joint Area Committee will then progress to the installation stage.
+Schemes that have received final approval via the officer delegation process will then progress to the installation stage.
 Details of schemes that are to be installed can be found on our Resident Parking Scheme installation webpage.
 The Benson North scheme is currently at this stage.

 Details of schemes that have been installed and are now live can be found on our resident parking information webpage.

 We conducted formal consultations for Residential Parking Schemes in the York, Stretten and Stourbridge areas.
 The consultation results for these areas can be found below.

 |* Results for Stretten do not add up to 100% due to rounding of figures|